-We are a biopharmaceutical company dedicated to the development of innovative drugs.
-We specialize in developing safer or more efficacious drugs for use in pain management, particularly in the area of opioid painkillers.
-U.S. sales of opioid painkillers exceeded \$5.6 billion in 2003.
+Pain Therapeutics, Inc. is a biopharmaceutical company dedicated to the development of innovative drugs.
+We specialize in developing safer or more efficacious drugs for use in pain management, particularly in the area of opioid painkillers, which are sometimes referred to as narcotic painkillers.

+According to IMS Health, sales for opioid painkillers in the United States exceeded \$5.6 billion in 2003.
 We own worldwide commercial rights to all of our drug candidates.
+We incorporated in Delaware in May 1998.